Balanced cross-Kerr coupling for superconducting qubit readout

 \lettersection{Conclusion} We have presented a circuit mediating a nonperturbative cross-Kerr coupling between a qubit and a readout resonator.
 The proposed junction readout method outperforms state-of-the-art dispersive readout by achieving higher critical photon numbers across a broad range of resonator frequencies and is less susceptible to the effect of gate charge.
-Notably, junction readout does not require Purcell filters and has comparable hardware overhead to dispersive readout.
-Even when accounting for finite qubit lifetimes and reduced readout efficiencies, this approach achieves a readout fidelity of $99.99\%$ in under $30$ ns.
+Notably, junction readout enhances the Purcell lifetime and has comparable hardware overhead to dispersive readout.
+Even when accounting for finite qubit lifetimes and reduced readout efficiency, this approach achieves a readout fidelity of $99.99\%$ in under $30$ ns of integration time.
 Junction readout overcomes many of the limitations posed by dispersive readout and can be implemented readily with only small modifications to current hardware.
 Junction readout could become a standard method for superconducting qubit measurement in next-generation quantum processors.

-\lettersection{Note}During the preparation of this manuscript, we learned of similar work experimentally demonstrating Josephson junction-based readout of a transmon qubit.~\cite{wang:2024}.
+\lettersection{Note} During the preparation of this manuscript, we learned of similar work experimentally demonstrating Josephson junction-based readout of a transmon qubit~\cite{wang:2024}.
 In contrast to our approach, in that work the resonator nonlinearity induced by the coupling junction is large such that a high-power bifurcation readout is used.

-\lettersection{Acknowledgments} The authors are grateful to Crist\'obal Lled\'o for a critical reading of the manuscript.
+\lettersection{Acknowledgments} The authors are grateful to Crist\'obal Lled\'o for a critical reading of the manuscript, and to Peter Spring and Genevi\`eve Gervais for insightful discussions.
 This work was undertaken thanks in part to funding from the U.S. Army Research Office Grant No. W911NF-23-1-0101.
 Additional support is acknowledged from NSERC, the Canada First Research Excellence Fund, and the Ministère de l’Économie et de l’Innovation du Québec.

 \oldaddcontentsline [3]{} \oldaddcontentsline